-In the spirit of change and new beginnings, a whole slew of new panellists contributed their expert opinions to this edition of Best of Reykjavík, adding fresh perspectives on the dining, drinking and shopping experiences the city offers and new recommendations for the best things to experience in and around town.
-We've even given space to one Reykjavíkingur who dares question our authority to deem anything BestTM (see page 6) - we're nothing if not fair.
+This volume of the Best of Reykjavík is a whole lot of new - with many new winners picked by new panels of picky locals.
+Panellists contributed their fresh perspectives on the dining, drinking and shopping experiences the city offers and give hot recommendations for the best things to experience in and around town.
+We've even given space to one Reykjavíkingur who dares question our authority to deem anything "best" (see page 6) - we're nothing if not fair.